mikeakohn/tms1000_fpga/README.md

     If PC is currently 0x3f: PC = (PC << 1) | 0
                        Else: PC = (PC << 1) | ~(PC[bit5] ^ PC[bit4])

+On reset, the PC will be 0, PB (page) will be 0xf.

 Memories
 ========